tascott/london-doodles-decap/content/available.md

     Molly’s Puppies – Thriving and Ready for Visits

     Molly has done a wonderful job raising her second and final litter, and we couldn’t be prouder of how beautifully her puppies are developing.
-Now at 6 weeks old, they’re thriving—and we’re excited to begin welcoming visits from prospective families.
+Now at 8  weeks old, they’re thriving—and they are ready to be with their new families.

     Thanks to the lovely weather, they’ve made great progress with toilet training.
 They’re already clean overnight and wait patiently to be let outside in the morning.